openedx/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

     ></div>

 For translations that contain no HTML tags, the default HTML-escaping is enough.
-See the following simple example.
+You must only import and use ``ugettext`` as shown in the following simple example.

 .. code-block:: mako